 UK police warns public against coronavirus scams

 Scotland Yard has warned the British public to be vigilant against a number of scams being perpetrated by criminals looking to cash in on the people's fears regarding coronavirus.
-The Metropolitan Police said the majority of the incidents reported related to online shopping scams, were members of the public ordered and paid for personal protective equipment that never arrived.
+The Metropolitan Police said the majority of the incidents reported related to online shopping scams, where members of the public ordered and paid for personal protective equipment which never arrived.

 "We are seeing communities across London rallying together to help each other through this unprecedented public health crisis, and what is a difficult time for many.
 However, there are a small number of unscrupulous people out there who see it as an opportunity to con others for personal gain," said Superintendent Lis Chapple, the Met Police's lead for Crime Prevention, Inclusion and Engagement.
 "The most vulnerable in society are often targeted which makes the offending all the more despicable, and the Met is committed to identifying these people and ensuring they are held to account for their actions.
 Please take a moment to think about who you are speaking to, what you are agreeing to and what you may be clicking on online.
 If it seems too good to be true, it probably is," Chapple said.